-During the current year, the Organization received an additional HOME grant of \$225,000 to fund eligible costs related to the construction of one vacant single family home.
+During fiscal year 2015, the Organization received an additional HOME grant of \$225,000 to fund eligible costs related to the construction of one vacant single-family home.
 A portion of eligible costs were incurred during the current year.
-Total unrestricted revenue recognized under the grant was \$150,371 for the year ended June 30, 2016.
+Total unrestricted revenue recognized under the grant was \$91,383 and \$150,371 for the years ended June 30, 2017 and 2016, respectively.

 Capacity Building for Community Development and Affordable Housing - The Organization was awarded a \$100,000 conditional grant by Habitat for Humanity International, which is a re-granting entity for HUD for the Section 4 Capacity Building for Community Development and Affordable Housing Grant (CB grant) for the period of April 1, 2015 to March 31, 2018.
 The funds are to be used to increase the home building capacity of the Organization through additional staffing positions.
 The Organization is required to demonstrate a five-to-one match for the grant funds as they are received and progress towards its housing goals until they are met.
 The Organization is also required to demonstrate a ten-to-one leverage ratio to perform eligible activities and sustain the project.
-Total revenue recognized related to the CB grant was \$10,885 for the year ended June 30, 2016.
-There was no revenue recognized during the year ended June 30, 2015.
+Total revenue recognized related to the CB grant was \$41,740 and \$10,885 for the years ended June 30, 2017 and 2016, respectively.